Lake Norman "Coop De Ville"

 Added a hardware cloth tube to the top of the trigger feeder to keep the girls off of the bucket; it works great!

 The girls are fed Countryside Organic Feed and they love it!

 Came up with a good idea for a sand sifting design and as a result I constructed this.
 It is 24"X12" and has screen on the inside supported by hardware cloth on the outside to hold the weight of the sand and waste.
 Works like a dream, but it takes a fairly strong person to use this.
 Sand is heavy!

 Here it is at work!
 The sand is clean and the waste goes into the compost pile.

 WARNING: You have to wear some type of respiratory filter mask to prevent breathing in the fine silica particles from the sand which over time I have read can lead to silicosis.

-March 10, 2013 Wendy's mom brought us this cool rooster carving and we coated it with exterior urethane and mounted it on the coop where we can enjoy it by our sitting area.
+March 10, 2013 Added this rooster carving and coated it with exterior urethane, and mounted it on the coop where I can enjoy it by the sitting area.

 The chickens have been great for us!
 We get up early each morning to see what they're up to.
-My sweetheart and I enjoy coffee by the coop each morning and find ourselves going out to see them a few times a day.
-We are fortunate to be self-employed and work from home much of the time.
-We are addicted to chickens!
+I enjoy coffee by the coop each morning and find ourselves going out to see them a few times a day.
+I am fortunate to be self-employed and work from home much of the time.
+I am addicted to chickens!
 LOL

 Things I would do differently: